 Organisation of Education and Teaching Methods

 Whole class teaching, group work and one to one approaches are used where and when appropriate, with differentiated work and activities provided to ensure that all children are working to their own ability and need to achieve their full potential.
 Our aim is to provide consistent positive feedback to individuals in order to encourage independence, confidence and positive self-esteem, self-motivation and a willingness to ask questions, find out and have a go.

 In the Early Years we work within the EYFS 0-5 Curriculum which has its own distinct identity.
 It sets developmental stages leading to the Early Learning Goals with high expectations within a play based curriculum.
-It covers seven areas of learning; Personal, Social and Emotional Development; Literacy; Physical Development; Mathematics; Communication and Language; Understanding the World; and Expressive Arts and Design.
+It covers seven areas of learning; Personal, Social and Emotional Development; Communication and Language; Physical Development; Literacy; Mathematics; Understanding the World; and Expressive Arts and Design.

 In KS1 and KS2 we work within the framework of the National Curriculum.
 The five core subjects are Mathematics, English, Science, Computing and RE (Religious Education).
 The Foundation subjects are History, Geography, Design Technology, Music, Art and Design, PSHE (Personal, Social and Health Education), PE (Physical Education) and a Modern Foreign Language - French in KS2.
-We teach the British Values as part of PSHE and RE.
+We teach the British Values throughout the curriculum.